microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

       * Install the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
       * Create the Azure Data Studio desktop shortcut
       * Apply the *local_ssd_sc.yaml* file on the GKE cluster
-      * Use Azure CLI to connect the GKE cluster to Azure as an Azure Arc enabled Kubernetes cluster
+      * Use Azure CLI to connect the GKE cluster to Azure as an Azure Arc-enabled Kubernetes cluster
-      * Create a custom location for use with the Azure Arc enabled Kubernetes cluster
+      * Create a custom location for use with the Azure Arc-enabled Kubernetes cluster
       * Deploy an ARM template that will deploy the Azure Arc data controller on the GKE cluster
       * Open another Powershell session which will execute a command to watch the deployed Azure Arc Data Controller Kubernetes pods
       * Unregister the logon script Windows schedule task so it will not run after first login